causiq/logary/README.md

 #### User defined

-things you don't want to show on the message value, but show on the backstore. e.g: some structured data not belong the message template or data you can use in the EventsProcessing Pipeline.
+things you don't want to show on the message value, but show on the backstore. e.g: some structured data not belong the message template or data you can use in the EventProcessing Pipeline.

 ```fsharp